Goretti Kyomuhendo: Writing and critical reception

 Kyomuhendo's first novel, The First Daughter (published in 1996), was well received in Uganda, earning some regional (East African) attention as well.
 Her second novel, Secrets No More (1999), won the National Book Trust of Uganda Award for 1999.

 Kyomuhendo's third novel, Waiting: A Novel of Uganda's Hidden War (2007), has garnered the most international recognition to date.
-Publishers Weekly described Waiting as "a sensitive, slowly unraveling observation of daily life in a remote Ugandan village as Amin's marauding soldiers approach on their retreat north."
+Publishers Weekly described it as "a sensitive, slowly unraveling observation of daily life in a remote Ugandan village as Amin's marauding soldiers approach on their retreat north."
 A reviewer for BookLoons praised Waiting as "a complex and disturbing story told with almost a touch of sweetness to it, through the eyes of a young girl forced to grow up before her time."
-Kirkus Reviews, the New Statesman, Pambazuka News, and the Mail & Guardian Online (South Africa) among others also provided favourable notice.
+Kirkus Reviews, the New Statesman, Pambazuka News, and the Mail & Guardian Online (South Africa) were among other publications that also gave favourable notice.

-In addition to the published reviews of Waiting, the Poetry Café in Covent Garden, London, featured Kyomuhendo reading a selection from Waiting for African Writers' Evening in March 2009.
+In March 2009, the Poetry Café in Covent Garden, London, featured Kyomuhendo reading a selection from Waiting for African Writers' Evening.

-Kyomuhendo's first graphic novel Sara and the Boy Soldier (2001), written for UNICEF-ESARO about child soldiers in Africa, received a middling review by GoodReads.
+Kyomuhendo's first graphic novel, Sara and the Boy Soldier (2001), written for UNICEF-ESARO about child soldiers in Africa, received a middling review by GoodReads.
 Kyomuhendo has written a number of children's books and stories, but these have not been widely reviewed yet.

-She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
+She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby, participating in a British Library event, alongside Anni Domingo, Ade Solanke and Zukiswa Wanner, to mark the 2020 publication of the paperback edition.